carlsverre/time.txt/README.markdown

 Todo
 ----
- + finish start/stop
  + add finished function (moves it to a finished list?
 Or seperate section?)
  + Testing
  + add csv output to send it to excel
- + add "stats" output which will total up all hours on list

 Example run
 --------